Thousands of protesters march in Wexford

 The anti-water charges protest on New Ross’ quay front.
 Photograph by Johnny McMahon.

-As the day progressed, a continuous stream of photographs and statuses about the demonstration were published on social media websites such as Facebook and Twitter:
+As the day progressed, protesters shared photographs and updates on Facebook and Twitter:

-The protest as it passed the South East Radio offices on Wexford’s quay-front.
+The protest passed the South East Radio offices on Wexford’s quay front.

-The protest in Gorey also received a large turnout.
+The protest in Gorey also drew a large turnout.

-While speaking to Wexford Hub, People before Profit Councillor Deirdre Wadding said that it was ‘an amazing protest by the people of Wexford.’
-‘To have that many people in such atrocious weather shows how strongly people feel.
+Speaking to Wexford Hub, People Before Profit Councillor Deirdre Wadding said it was “an amazing protest by the people of Wexford.”
+She added: “To have that many people in such atrocious weather shows how strongly people feel.
 This is where the tide turns.
 This government is finished.
 Reductions are not enough.
-Irish Water must be abolished and we must ensure our water supply is returned to public hands and we must ensure it can never be privatized.’
+Irish Water must be abolished and we must ensure our water supply is returned to public hands and we must ensure it can never be privatized.”

 Note: All advertisements are automatically chosen by Google.
 Advertisements are not manually selected.